cortexlabs/cortex/docs/deployments/syncapi.md

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

-You can deploy a Sync API on Cortex to serve model predictions via an HTTP endpoint.
+You can deploy a Sync API on Cortex to serve your model via an HTTP endpoint.
 A Sync API deployed in Cortex has the following features:

-- request based autoscaling
+- request-based autoscaling
-- rolling updates to enable you to update the model/Predictor code without downtime
+- rolling updates to enable you to update the model/serving code without downtime
 - realtime metrics collection
 - log streaming
 - multi-model serving

-- traffic splitting/ A/B testing
-- post_predict hooks that can run after a request has been responded to
+## How does it work

+You specify the following:

+- Cortex Predictor class in Python that defines how to initialize and serve your model
+- API configuration yaml that defines how your API will behave in production (compute, autoscaling, networking, monitoring, etc.)

+Once you've implemented your predictor and defined API yaml, you can use the Cortex CLI to deploy a Sync API.
+The Cortex CLI will package your predictor implementation and the rest of the code and dependencies and upload it to the Cortex Cluster.
+The Cortex Cluster will set up an HTTP endpoint that routes traffic to multiple replicas/copies of web servers initialized with your code.

+When a request is made to the HTTP endpoint, it gets randomly routed to one your API's replicas.
+The replica receives the request, parses the payload and executes the serving code you've defined in the predictor implementation and sends a response.

-To deploy a Sync API on Cortex, you need to specify a custom Predictor class that defines how to initialize your model and apply your model to incoming requests.
-You can use the Cortex CLI to deploy your Sync API.
-Your predictor implementation along with the rest of your code and dependencies will automatically be containerized as a web server.
-An endpoint will be created to allow access to your Sync API web server.
-Cortex will automatically spin up more copies of the webserver based on incoming traffic to your endpoint.
-You can safely update your model or your Predictor class without experiencing downtime because your updates will be rolled automatically.
-Request metrics and logs will automatically be aggregated and be accessible via the Cortex CLI (`cortex logs <api_name>`) or on your AWS console.
+The Cortex Cluster will automatically scale based on the incoming traffic and the autoscaling configuration you've defined.
+You can safely update your model or your code and use the Cortex CLI to deploy without experiencing any downtime because updates to your cluster will be rolled automatically.
+Request metrics and logs will automatically be aggregated and be accessible via the Cortex CLI or on your AWS console.

 ## When should I use Sync API

 You may want to deploy your model as a Sync API if any of the following scenarios apply to your use case:

-* serve predictions on demand using a webserver
+* serve predictions on demand
-* each request requires a prediction to be made on a single (or a small number of samples)
+* predictions need to be made in the time of a single web request
+* predictions need to be served on an individual basis
 * serve predictions directly to consumers
-* each request takes from a few milliseconds up to minutes to complete

 You may want to consider deploying your model as a [Batch API](#batchapi.md) if these scenarios don't seem to apply to you.